 People of all languages can somewhat read what you’re trying to say using sign language.
 It’s more universal between all of us.
 A few hand gestures could make you a survival master.

-Even though these are the basic survival skills everyone should know, most don’t.
-It would benefit you the most to develop these skills first before moving on to advanced bushcraft skills.
+Even though these are the most important basic survival skills everyone should know, most don’t.
+It would benefit you the most to develop these skills.